TheUnicat/chessGPT/README.md

 # chessGPT
 A chess engine built on the decision transformer architecture.

+IF YOU DON'T HAVE PYTHON:

+Go to python.org and install python.
+Go to the command line or terminal (depending on os) and download repositories by typing the below commands into the shell, one-by-one:

+pip install torch
+pip install numpy
+pip install chess

+(Try "pip3" on macOS or if pip fails)

+Next, download this repository by clicking the green 'Code' button on the main page of the repository, followed by 'local'.
+Click 'Download ZIP'.
+Unzip file.

 Start by moving the directory into your Documents folder.
 Navigate to the command line and type

 cd Documents/chessGPT

 ...and hit enter.

+Training:

-SKIP TRAINING STEP IF YOU ALREADY POSSESS MODEL WEIGHTS (ckpt.pt file).
-Jump to the "play chess against engine" section.
+SKIP TRAINING STEP IF YOU ALREADY POSSESS MODEL WEIGHTS (ckpt.pt file) in the path chessGPT/out-chessGPT-char/ckpt.pt.
+Jump to the 'sampling' section.

 To train a chessGPT model (add data to data/chess before doing this), simply type

 python3 train.py config/train_chess.py --init_from=resume --device=cuda --max_iters=100000

 ...into the command line if you have a GPU.
 If you only have a MacBook, or other personal computer, replace "cuda" with "cpu" or "mps" (on MacBook).
 This is strongly discouraged as it will take an extremely long time to train the model to even play legal moves.
+A minimum of one GPU is recommended, preferably at least 2 V100s or A100s.

 Do NOT torch.compile model, it will fail :(